MarcinKilarski/Website-Audit/seo.md

 To help your Google My Business profile [rank well in the search results](https://support.google.com/business/answer/7091?hl=en), it is essential that you verify it and fill out all the details about your business, added photos of your store, linked to your site’s home page or a store location-specific page and have at least a few reviews from your customers.

+### 6.8.
+Local Citations

+Overview

+Local citations are mentions of your business name, address, phone number and website on third-party sites.
+It is important for your company to display correct details in these citations, as searchers often use them to find businesses similar to yours.
+Incorrect company information could diminish user experience by directing them to an old location or prompting them to call a dead number.

+Furthermore, Google views correct details in local citations as a reason to trust your website.
+Therefore, if your basic business information (name, address and phone number) matches the details provided on your Google My Business page, Google will have more confidence in your site and boost your ranking.

 ### 6.6.
 Bing Places for Business

 Overview